The Death of Keywords: Why AI Reads Your Content as Math

 Introduction: The Death of the Keyword

-Search engines like Google (via AI Overviews) and answer engines like Perplexity do not strictly match keywords.
-They use Vector Search to understand that a user asking for "software to manage sales pipelines" is actually looking for a CRM, even if they never used the acronym.
+For 20 years, we wrote for strings of text.
+If you wanted to rank for "Best CRM," you wrote "Best CRM" five times in your H2s.
+Today, we must write for coordinates of meaning.
+Search engines like Google (via AI Overviews) and answer engines like Perplexity don't strictly match keywords; they use vector search to understand that a user asking for "software to manage sales pipelines" is actually looking for a CRM, even if they never used the acronym.
+To rank in this era, you must understand latent space: the invisible, multi-dimensional map where LLMs store human knowledge.

 What is a Vector Embedding?
 (The "Math" Layer)